High-frequency asymptotics for Lipschitz-Killing curvatures of excursion sets on the sphere: Background: Random fields and geometry

-At first sight, from (\ref{eqn:sup:EC}) it may appear that we may have to deal with a hard task, e.g. that of evaluating $E\left\{ \mathcal{L} _{0}(A_{u}(f;M))\right\} $.
-This task, however, is greatly simplified due to the \textit{Gaussian kinematic fundamental formula} (Gaussian-KFF) (see Theorems 15.9.4-15.9.5 in \cite{RFG}), which states that, for a smooth $ M\subset \mathbb{R}^{N}$
+At first sight, from (\ref{eqn:sup:EC}) it may appear that we may have to deal with a hard task, for example, that of evaluating $\mathbb{E} \{ \mathcal{L} _{0}(A_{u}(f;M)) \} $.
+This task, however, is greatly simplified due to the \textit{Gaussian kinematic fundamental formula} (Gaussian-KFF) (see Theorems 15.9.4--15.9.5 in \cite{RFG}), which states that, for a smooth $ M\subset\mathbb{R}^{N}$